-As well as the positions in Romania, he has been Artistic Director of the Northern Israeli Orchestra, Haifa (1999–2002) and the Basque National Orchestra, San Sebastian (2001–2008); Permanent Conductor of the Haydn Orchestra of Bolzano and Trento (2000–2003); Principal Guest Conductor of the Hallé Orchestra, Manchester (2005–2010) – the first to hold this title in the 150-year history of the orchestra, the Belgrade Philharmonic (2006–2007 season), and the Copenhagen Philharmonic (2006–2013).
+Between 1987 and 2009 Cristian Mandeal acted as Principal Conductor and General Music Director of the Bucharest Philharmonic and oversaw its rise as an orchestra on the international scene and leaving behind him a benchmark institution.
+Alongside the positions he has occupied in Romania, Cristian Mandeal has been Artistic Director of the Northern Israeli Orchestra, Haifa (1999–2002) and the Euskadi Symphony – Basque National Orchestra, San Sebastian (2001–2008), Permanent Conductor of the Haydn Orchestra of Bolzano and Trento (2000–2003), Principal Guest Conductor of the Hallé Orchestra, Manchester (2005–2010—the first to hold this title in the 150-year history of the orchestra), the Belgrade Philharmonic (the 2006–2007 season), and the Copenhagen Philharmonic (2006–2013).